mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 offi cer trainees, merchants as lower officers and noncommissioned offi cers, and servants make up the grunt troops).
 Upon completing the required term of service, a warrior returns to his original caste and position.
-Warriors are the only K’kree permitted to bear weapons, and they are further distinguished by their peculiar flared and horned helmets.
+Warriors are the only K'kree permitted to bear weapons, and they are further distinguished by their peculiar flared and horned helmets.
 They serve as soldiers, police, firefi ghters, and bodyguards for diplomatic and mercantile expeditions.

-Female K’kree are casteless, and take on the caste of their father or husband.
+Female K'kree are casteless, and take on the caste of their father or husband.
 Females have no position in government or society other than the rearing of young.

-K’kreeK’kree are Large (3d6 Strength and Endurance) and replace Social are Large (3d6 Strength and Endurance) and replace Social
+K'kreeK'kree are Large (3d6 Strength and Endurance) and replace Social are Large (3d6 Strength and Endurance) and replace Social
 Standing with Caste.Standing with Caste.

 VARGR